accordproject/concerto-conformance/README.md

     `npm test`
 3. Run tests for C#:
     `npm run test:csharp`

 ## Interactive CLI:
 You can also use the built-in CLI for a guided setup:
     `npm start`
-The CLI allows you to:
-1. Provide custom ModelManager, Parser, or ModelFile sources for testing
+The CLI allows you to provide custom ModelManager, Parser, or ModelFile sources for testing.
-2. Choose between JavaScript or C# environments
-3. Automatically generate test files with proper imports
-4. Run the relevant conformance tests seamlessly

 ## Future Roadmap
 Enabling straightforward integration with CI/CD pipelines, so projects like Concerto itself can:
 1. Automatically run conformance tests on every push